wp-plugins/sem-external-links/readme.txt

 == Change Log ==

+= 5.5.4 =

+- Remove HTML comments added in 5.4.1 to assist in troubleshooting some select site issues

 = 5.5.3 =

 - Use template_redirect hook and put ourselves after default hooks that most 404/redirect plugins want to use and Yoast's at priority 99999